microsoft/PowerToys/README.md

 - Plugin Manager now is in settings.
 You can directly turn on / off, include items in general search, and change the action key!
 - Improved support for additional window managers by abstracting out shell process calls.
 Thanks @davidegiacometti!
 - Fix for PT Run registering the hotkey on non-supported OS versions.
 - ~ will not act as the user home directory.
-Thanks @davide
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)

 **Settings**
 - When restarting as admin, the settings now will reopen.
-Thanks @davidegiacometti!
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 **Installer**
 -